U.S. consumer product safety data

 Is it safe?

-Look up 20 years of CPSC NEISS injury data on 838 consumer product categories.
-Each page combines emergency-room counts, demographic breakdowns, multi-year trend, and recall history into one searchable dossier.
+Look up 20 years of CPSC emergency-room injury data on 838 consumer product categories: ER counts, who gets hurt, multi-year trends, and recall history, in one searchable dossier per product.

 838